sewmyheadon/bitsy/README.md

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+## Development ##

+This theme has built-in Grunt support that is configured to compile SASS using Compass, Lint and Uglify JavaScript, and do some other stuff.

+To set up this theme so you can develop using Grunt support, do the following:

+1. Clone or download the theme to your theme directory.
+2. Make sure you have Node and npm installed.
+3. Open Terminal and `cd` into the theme directory
+4. Run `npm install` which will install all of the packages needed to automate your dev process.
+5. Run Grunt.
+Run `grunt dist` to get ready for production or `grunt default` to initiate grunt watch and format your CSS for dev.

 ## Frequently Asked Questions ##

 ### There are a thousand good themes out there, why build another? ###